Simply fill out the form on the home page of this website and one of the team will be in touch with you shortly.

 These are proven Aberdeen Angus sires exclusively available to dairy producers supplying into the Gamechanger supply chain.
 Genus ABS are our genetic partner for the programme, and in collaboration with ABP, have developed a tool that can take into consideration an animals whole life performance to identify the very best Angus sires for meeting all stakeholder needs in the supply chains.

 Yes.
 The specification is important for creating groups of animals that are consistent for size and age, so they can be managed appropriately.
-It’s a weight for age specification, with a minimum weight and age of 45kg at 10 days of age, 50kg at 30 days of age, and a maximum age of 35 days.
+It’s a weight for age specification, with a minimum weight and age of 45kg at 10 days of age, 51kg at 30 days of age, 55kg at 35 days of age 60kg+ by a maximum of 40 days of age.
 When presented, all calves should have the sire’s ear tag recorded on their passport and in their milk records, have two matching ear tags, and be free from infection or disease.

 All calves will be weighed at the point of collection.
 This is to ensure a fully documented trail of where calves do or don’t meet the specification.